-Keeping the Art of Needlepoint Alive at the Studio of Fancywork FinishingHands-On Workshops.
+Keeping the Art of Needlepoint Alive at the Studio of Fancywork FinishingHands-On Instructional Videos.
 On-Site Consultations.
 Instructive Presentations.

 Needlepoint is an enduring and beautiful textile art form with a rich history

 Many stitchers consider needlepoint a spiritual practice and know how satisfying it is to create or restore a beautiful piece of needlework.
 At Fancywork Finishing, we work with church ministries and needlepoint enthusiasts to help them take their craft to new levels so they can create gorgeous, handcrafted works of art.

 Looking to start a needlepoint ministry or project at your church?
 Our on-site consults and classes help altar guilds and church worship committees create, design, and restore ecclesiastical needlepoint.
 Looking for instructional videos on how to take your art to the next level?
 Look at our instructional videos below.

 announcing the release of several “How To” videos.

 Nancy holds instructional videos for every level of needlepoint enthusiast — from the beginner to the advanced.
 She teaches finishing techniques for personal pieces such as knife-edged pillows, boxed pillows, Christmas stockings, and Christmas ornaments that can save you hundreds of dollars in finishing future projects.
 In every instructional video, Nancy teaches her time-tested techniques to help you finish your personal pieces and learn new methods to deepen your skills.

 Our founder and owner, Nancy Lukoskie, began her apprenticeship 38 years ago learning finishing techniques for churches.
 These consultations and instructional videos are designed to help you begin, restore and learn how to finish your ecclesiastical pieces, and learn new methods to deepen your skills.